-If that’s the case, then this step is even more important because your assumptions need to be validated, or broken down, if you’re going to make real impact.
+If that’s the case, then this step is even more important because your assumptions need to be validated, or broken down, if you’re going to make a real impact.

 In these discussions, you’re looking for feedback on your content library along the following dimensions: